skrey/yellow-extensions/features/blog/README.md

 ## How to use a blog

 The blog is available on your website as `http://website/blog/`.
 To show the blog on the home page, go to your `content` folder and delete the `1-home` folder.
 To create a new blog page, add a new file to the blog folder.
 Set `Published` and other [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.
 Use `Tag` to group similar pages together.
 You can use `[--more--]` to add a page break at the desired spot.
-[Learn more](https://extensions.datenstrom.se/help/how-to-make-a-blog).

 ## How to show blog information